farirpgs/fari-app/docs/success-with-style.md

 ```

-That flat line means that basically, you have equal chances of getting each result severalty which, by consequence means that the outcome of a roll tend to also be "flatter".
+That flat line means that basically, you have equal chances of getting each result separately which, by consequence means that the outcome of a roll tend to also be "flatter".

+## Closing Thoughts

-Since Fudge/Fate Dice statistics have this bell curve quality to them, the results will have a big tendency to stay in the `-1 ==> 1` range.
+Since Fudge/Fate Dice statistics have this bell curve quality to them, the end result will have a big tendency to stay in the `-1 ==> 1` range.
+This makes even getting something like a `+2` exciting.

-All of that said, getting `+4` or a `-4` with those dice truly feels like something unique.
+Getting a `+4` on the other hand is truly cause for celebration.

+## More Stats

 | Result | Odd of rolling | Odd of rolling this or higher |
 | ------ | -------------- | ----------------------------- |